paggeo/risc_core/README.md

 (Vhdl or Verilog) and the to run on a FPGA.

 ## Need VHDL - 2008
+## __Assembler__
+This is a basic assembler to make me easily populate the core instructions.
+I opted to create a one from scratch, and not a cross compiler, its simpler and allows for a more direct approach to combat specific problems.
+The cross compiler fill the case with some junk instructions for reset and for other reasons, not relevant to the problem.

+My version does not support labels yet, so we can relative branch addresses to change the instruction order.

 ## Test
 To take the test from https://github.com/riscv-software-src/riscv-tests I changed the cross compiler